 Your return address (or the address of whomever is doing the inviting) typically goes on the back flap of the wedding invitation envelope.
 Have it printed on your envelopes when you print your invitations, or invest in a custom rubber stamp.
 This way, if any invitations go astray they’ll hopefully come back to you.

-Envelope liners are completely decorative, but completely awesome if you can splurge for them.
+Like the choice between colored envelopes and white envelopes, envelope liners are completely decorative, but completely awesome if you can splurge for them.
 They’re a great way to tie the design of your paper suite together, or to add a pop of color to a simplistic design.

 If you love the look of fancy hand-lettering and have room in your budget, definitely get in touch with a calligrapher.
 The most formal approach is to hand-letter your envelopes because it adds a personal, special touch to the invitation.
 If you are printing addresses on self-adhesive labels or on the envelope itself, however, pick a font that coordinates with your invitation’s typography or blends well with your outer envelope.
 If you are the DIY type and want to try your hand at, well, handwriting your envelopes, make yourself a template and grab a light table.

 Measure twice, cut once.
 Make sure you have the correct spellings of your guests’ names and addresses before you begin addressing.

 Don’t forget about postage when calculating your budget for invitations.
 You’ll need postage not only for your invitations, but for the RSVP response envelopes, should you chose to include paper RSVP cards (rather than have guests reply RSVP online).